DragonBuild/llvm-logos-vscode/README.md

-Syntax and rich editor support for llvm-logos in VS Code.
-Modified from Aarnav Tale's "logos-vscode" plugin to additionally support llvm-logos syntax
+Syntax and rich editor support for ObjectiveCS in VS Code.
+Modified from Aarnav Tale's "logos-vscode" plugin to additionally support ObjectiveCS syntax